Barbados

 There is no independent audit oversight authority.
 Auditors in Barbados are regulated by the Institute of Chartered Accountants of Barbados (ICAB) as established by the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974.
 Membership of the institute is mandatory to practice auditing.

 After acquiring membership of ICAB as a Chartered Accountant by fulfilling educational, practical experience, and examination requirements, ICAB members must satisfy additional requirements to publicly practice.
-These include: being a local resident, demonstrating proof of monitored practical experience before, during, and after qualification, and receiving a practicing certificate from the institute.
-The institute issues two types of practicing certificates: general and specialty.
-A general practicing certificate is issued to qualified members who intend to engage in all areas of public practice while specialty practicing certificates are granted to members who engage in public practice but are restricted to taxation and consulting based on their practical experience.
+These include: being a local resident, demonstrating proof of monitored practical experience before, during, and after qualification, and receiving a practising certificate from the institute.
+The institute issues two types of practising certificates: general and specialty.
+A general practising certificate is issued to qualified members who intend to engage in all areas of public practice while specialty practicing certificates are granted to members who engage in public practice but are restricted to taxation and consulting based on their practical experience.
 Accordingly, only ICAB members with a general practicing certificate may conduct audits.

-According to its founding legislation, ICAB is responsible for the following regulatory aspects: (i) the adoption of auditing standards for the jurisdiction; (ii) establishing ethical requirements for its members; (iii) licensing and regulation of auditors in Barbados, including the establishment of a quality assurance review system; (iv) prescribing admission requirements; (v) establishing continuing professional development requirements for its members; (vi) the investigation and discipline of its members; and (vii) maintaining a public registry of its practicing members.
+According to its founding legislation, ICAB is responsible for the following regulatory aspects: (i) the adoption of auditing standards for the jurisdiction; (ii) establishing ethical requirements for its members; (iii) licensing and regulation of auditors in Barbados, including the establishment of a quality assurance review system; (iv) prescribing admission requirements; (v) establishing continuing professional development requirements for its members; (vi) the investigation and discipline of its members; and (vii) maintaining a public registry of its practising members.

 -